mschulist/workspace/math4111/hw_6/hw_6.typ

 $

 But $y^2 > 3$, so our assumption that $y in E^c$ must be wrong.
 Hence all $y in B_(r)(p)$ are in $E$, so $E$ is open (all points of $E$ are interior points).

+We can repeat the same steps to show that in the other case (when $r = p - sqrt(2)$) $y$ cannot be an interior point.

+We use the two cases as there are two "sides" that a $x in E$ could be closer to, and we want to make a ball that fits inside of $E$ for any $x$.

 = 2.17